 - Evil Counterpart: To Ellen DeGeneres.
 As Kathy herself has said, Ellen is a comedian who's in the "business" of being nice to celebrities, while Kathy is in the...Opposite business.

 - Fag Hag: Self described due to her large LGBT fanbase.

 - Hatedom: Kathy revels in this, reading hate mail in her standup act.

-- Odd Friendship: Would you believe wacky, brash Kathy Griffin is good friends with straight-laced, stoic newsman Anderson Cooper?
-It does veer into Vitriolic Best Buds, however, since it seems a good chunk of their dynamic seems to be Kathy pushing Anderson's buttons.
+- Odd Friendship: Would you believe wacky, brash Kathy Griffin was once good friends with straight-laced, stoic newsman Anderson Cooper?
+It did veer into Vitriolic Best Buds, however, since it seemed a good chunk of their dynamic seemed to be Kathy pushing Anderson's buttons.
 Fortunately, he seemed to react with bemused affection and mild annoyance as opposed to genuinely being angry about it.
 Even more oddly, she is also extremely close to Anderson's mother, Gloria Vanderbilt; he inadvertently introduced them by phone after one of their New Year's Eve broadcasts, and a genuine, close friendship was born.
 They have since become estranged after Cooper criticized Kathy's controversial Trump photo shoot.

-- The Teetotaler: Kathy proudly claims to be one of these, as her response to growing up in a house with many alcoholics when she was a chid.
+- The Teetotaler: Kathy proudly claims to be one of these, as her response to growing up in a house with many alcoholics when she was a child.

 - What Would X Do?: There was this one time she had to sing right after Kristin Chenoweth on her reality show, so she said in the recap "WWASD: What would Ashlee Simpson Do?"